RomainLanz/slynova.io/content/blog/create-a-simple-cache-system/index.md

 2. If not, fetching the posts and filling the cache;
 3. Send back the cached posts.

 The first time you will reach `/` your request will take ~3 seconds to run.
-All the next requests will never be slow.
+All the next requests will never be slow because we are using the cache.

 We speed up our blog but **we also added an undesired behaviour**.
-Since we aren't clearing the cache when storing a post, the new post will never be displayed on our website.
+Since we aren't clearing the cache when storing a post, any new posts will never be displayed on our website.

 You can fix this by clearing the cache every time a new post is written (you will also need to clear the cache in other methods like `update` or `destroy`).